 - Negotiate your current salary.
 You could ask for a raise because you get paid less than your peers because you have learned new high-income skills or got promoted.

 - Start a side hustle.
-Popular side hustle ideas include flipping things for profit, testing websites (this pays very well), starting a blog (my favorite), or become a transcriptionist.
+Popular side hustle ideas include flipping things for profit, testing websites (this pays very well), starting a blog (my favorite), or becoming a transcriptionist.

 - Look for passive income ideas.
 It includes building your own money-making machine, real estate crowdfunding, or dividend investing.